Sunday, May 31, 2020

 Inktober prompt: Demon

-20 Then Job rose up, and rent his garments, and having shaven his head fell down upon the ground and worshipped,
+20 Then Job arose and tore his robe and shaved his head and fell on the ground and worshiped.

 Patreon image donor: Nikolay Kolev